DustinBrett/daedalOS/README.md

   - Update Resume
 - Winamp
   - Positioning and animation issues on load
-  - Not visible when loaded after Explorer & Dos
   - Seek bar visible when minimized and playing

 # Post-MVP